azagoruyko/rigpp_tentacle/README.md

 **It won't work in any other Maya versions!** (like 2019, 2022)

 ## Features
-Auto tangents, pins, twists, squash, auto swinging (waving).
+Auto tangents, pins, twists, squash, auto swinging (waving), reverse.

 All the available attributes are on the controls.